 Here's what I found out.

-- Hormones released during exercise widen blood vessels that increase blood flow to the kidneys for more urine production.
+- Hormones released during exercise enhance blood flow to kidneys, promoting urine production.

 Pre-workouts and the Urinary Tract

 Pre-workout supplements like caffeine, BCAAs, and creatine monohydrate are proven to elevate energy, improve athletic performance, and aid muscle growth .

 I've noticed a significant energy boost from pre-workout supplements, helping me endure tough exercises longer.